-Last week we spoke about the importance of investing in a roofing website and we’ve heard from several of you who believe that a roofing website is overrated heading into 2019.
-You cite the presence of free organic channels like Google Maps, Facebook, etc. You also stress that the new home page for roofers is in fact Google itself.
-The Google homepage theory alleges that consumers will never even reach your website when they perform a search of it on Google.
+At Roofing Webmasters, we speak about the importance of investing in a roofing website, and we’ve heard from several of you who believe that a roofing website is overrated heading into 2019.
+You cite the presence of free organic channels like Google Maps, Facebook, etc. You also stress that the new home page for roofers is, in fact, Google itself.
+The Google homepage theory alleges that consumers will never even reach your website when they search it on Google.
 Instead, they will gravitate towards other web entities associated with your business, which are most commonly; one of the following:

 - Business Directory Listings (Yelp, BBB, etc.)

 - Google My Business Profile (Via Knowledge Graph)

 Yes, those channels have significant appeal to users, but none of them will rank well without a website serving as your company’s online foundation.
 This error in judgment is perfectly understandable.
 The assumption (albeit an incorrect one) is that the channels listed above will appear prominently on SERPs without a website.
 But research shows that the premise is false.
 There’s a strong correlation between organic rankings (your website) and local map pack rankings (your Google Maps listing).
 The two are not mutually exclusive but instead, hold a strong association with one another.
 Without a website, ranking on Maps or having a full Google homepage in any sense is unrealistic.

 Google Homepage for Roofers

 The Google homepage has undoubtedly emerged, but a high-quality website is essential to presenting well on Google search.
 Research shows an increase in zero-click SERPs, and since 2016, we’ve seen a more than 20% increase in SERPs the produce zero clicks.
 Imagine a scenario where a user fails to click on PPC, organic, or local maps.
 Such an occurrence is a zero-click search.